 I really like programming languages and once volunteered for a remote Haskell conference as a host.
 For some reason I really like Haskell and try to use it in places it shouldn't be used.

-At UT Austin, I am part of two honors programs: Turing Scholars and Dean's Scholars.
+At UT Austin, I was part of two honors programs: Turing Scholars and Dean's Scholars.
 If you happen to be a high school student applying to college, feel free to reach out and I'll do my best to answer questions or point you to people who can.

 I started a coding summer camp with two high school friends the summer after our senior year of high school because we were disappointed by the quality of education we witnessed at other summer programs.
 I developed the original business idea, designed curriculum, managed purchases, helped create marketing materials, and helped launch our website.